fsa125/HR-pQCT-Motion-Correction---ESWGAN-GP/README.md

 ![Ablation](Images/Figure_results.jpg)

-> Replace the image paths with your uploaded files in the repository.

 ## Usage

 1. **Motion Simulation**
-   Run scripts in `motion_simulation/` to generate motion-corrupted images.
+   Run scripts in `Motion Simulation/` to generate motion-corrupted images.

 2. **Motion Correction**
-   Train or use pre-trained models in `correction/` to correct artifacts in HR-pQCT images.
+   Train or use pre-trained models in `ESWGAN-GP/` to correct artifacts in HR-pQCT images.

 ## Citation